Taixu: Survey of Writings

-Science therefore, can never be the main support of Buddhism although it may act as a valuable auxiliary and much may be expected from uniting the two methods of investigation.

-From his writings Taixu's followers can grasp an understanding that he believes science is a valuable resource but because of people's steadfast faith in superstitions it will never be a successful asset to Buddhism.
-He seems to argue that science is a means to enlightenment but it will never allow someone to get there.
+From his writings, Taixu's followers can grasp an understanding that he believes science is a valuable resource but because of people's steadfast faith in superstitions it will never be a successful asset to Buddhism.
+He seems to argue that science is a means to enlightenment, but it will never allow someone to get there.
 In Taixu's words, "Scientific methods can only corroborate the Buddhist doctrine, they can never advance beyond it."

-Don Pittman wrote a book entitled “Toward a Modern Chinese Buddhism” in which he analyzes Taixu's reform efforts.
+Don Pittman wrote a book entitled "Toward a Modern Chinese Buddhism" in which he analyzes Taixu's reform efforts.
 One of his reform efforts was the attempt to make Pure Land Buddhism a reality.

-If today, based on good knowledge of our minds, we can produce pure thoughts and work hard to accomplish good deeds.
-How hard can it be to transform an impure China into a Chinese pure land?...
-All persons have this force of mind, and since they already have the faculty (benneng) to create a pure land, they can all make the glorious vow to make this world into a pure land and work hard to achieve it."

 This among many things was one of Taixu's greatest ideas of reform.
 He believed that the only way to end the suffering on this world was to bring the Pure Land to it.
 He attempted to do so through many means, including the reorganization of the Sangha.
 Unfortunately for Taixu, his attempts at global propagation of the Dharma failed.
 Most of his institutions that were set up to help bring about this better life were crushed by many different things, including the communists.